janishr-gif/GroupWork/README.md

 			-Code Instructions
 			-Analysis Description

-2. GroupWork.R is the script used to process this data information
+2. GroupWork.R is the script used to process this data information, which can also be found in the GroupWork repository on GitHub.

 3. The Final_Tidy_Data file was created by summarizing Tidy_Data, grouped by subject and activity and summarizing each column and calculating the mean of each variable.